Hardest Workin' Scout in the Biz--

 immediately Coltrane or Miles comes to mind with improvisational rhythms flowing this way and that,

-Donnie Lyle—the spindly kid from Sacramento's inner city—is talkin baseball.
-MLB-style, as in,
+But Donnie Lyle—the spindly kid from Sacramento's inner city—is talkin baseball.

-"I'm lookin' for the next great player to help my ballclub, the Indians.
-You got it?"
+MLB-style, as in, "I'm lookin' for the next great player to help my ballclub, the Indians.
+You

-nearly 20 years driving up and down the interstate from Bakersfield to the Oregon border, and
+In nearly 20 years driving up and down the interstate from Bakersfield to the Oregon

-miles of back roads in between, Lyle has signed more than 50 prospects to major league
+border, and miles of back roads in between, Lyle has signed more than 50 prospects to major

-contracts.
+league contracts.
 Ten have reached the Big Leagues, with several more in the pipeline.
-That's a

 King, former scouting supervisor for the Pirates and Dodgers.

-best known Sacramento-area signing is Derrek Lee, who recently was traded from
+Lyle's best known Sacramento-area signing is Derrek Lee, who recently

-the Cubs to the Braves.
-Lyle signed Lee out of El Camino High School to a Padres contract in
+was traded from the Cubs to the Braves.
+Lyle signed Lee out of El Camino High School to a Padres

 mid-summer showcase sponsored by Hard 90 Baseball Academy of El Dorado Hills, one learns that he